michael-hll/command-tube/README.md

         ** Find tube running result from tube.yaml.log file

 ### - Binary Mode
-        Following below steps you can use it in binary mode
+        Following below steps you can use it in binary mode:
         1. Download 'tube' for MacOS or 'tube.exe' for Windows from github homepage
         3. Using it from your terminal:
         (You need to change RUN_MODE from SRC to BIN in YAML config file)